-Aromatherapy Tips for Formulating Men's Blends and Other Masculine/Earthy Blends
+Aromatherapy Tips for Formulating Men's Blends and Other Masculine, Earthy Blends

-and learn about the contraindications for each essential oil.
+- Remember to follow all safety precautions, heed dermal maximum guidelines and learn about the contraindications for each essential oil.

 For additional blending tips, refer to the blending guidelines offered in AromaWeb's Aromatherapy and Fragrancing Blending Guide.

 You may come upon recipes that frequently include floral oils.
 If you aren't partial to the aroma of floral essential oils, try substituting them with oils that you do enjoy.
 For instance, if a recipe calls for Rose Essential Oil, a middle note, try using a spice oil that is okay to use well diluted like Bay Essential Oil.
 Successful substitution is dependent on the nature of the recipe and the other oils in the blend, so keep the other oils in mind and the purpose of the blend when choosing substitute oils.
 However, don't be afraid to experiment in using floral oils.
 When successfully combined, floral essential oils can dramatically enhance blends formulated for men.

 When substituting one oil for another, be sure to follow all safety guidelines and familiarize yourself with the oil(s) you wish to use and their appropriateness for the recipe that you are working with.
 In other words, don't substitute Lavender Essential Oil in a skin care blend with a dermal irritant like Clove Essential Oil.
 For more information on essential oil substitution, read AromaWeb's Substituting Oils article.

 A Special Note About Masculine Essential Oils and Formulating for Men: